gward/gil/docs/intro.md

 ## Alias Types

-With `byte`, we've seen one alias type.
+With `byte`, we've seen one alias type which is built-in to the language.
 You can define as many alias types as you like:

 ```